 In an effort to stay relevant, many companies have updated time clocks for the modern workplace.
-Time clock apps are now available online, can be accessed from mobile devices to allow remote teams to “clock in”, and even use proximity terminals to punch in when you walk past.
+Digital time clock apps—also referred to as time and attendance software—are now available online, can be accessed from mobile devices to allow remote teams to “clock in”, and even use proximity terminals to punch in when you walk past.

 But they simplify rather than solve the problem, transferring the age-old flaws of manual time clocks to a digital setting.
-You still have to fill in the blanks the system can’t understand, you still have a colourless view of employee time, and you still oblige people to actively take part in tracking their own presence.
+You still have to fill in the blanks the system can’t understand, you still have a restrictive and colorless record of employee time, and you still introduce low-value admin into each employee's day.

-Automatic time tracking apps satisfy the basic function of time clocks whilst heaping on a ton of employee insights for free.
+Thankfully, technology has evolved beyond the manual clock in/clock out system to become increasingly automated.
+Automatic employee hours trackers satisfy the basic function of time clocks whilst heaping on a ton of employee insights in the process.
 Tools like Timely:

 All employee time and activity is captured in the background while people work.
 They just need to drag and drop activities to log them to their public timesheet—a process that is 75% faster than traditional manual methods.